|McKinsey & Company||Senior Partner||United Kingdom|

-How to better mobilise public and private investment into innovation for healthy ageing at European scale?
+How to better mobilise public and private investment for healthy ageing innovation at European scale?

 Penny Dash is a Senior Partner with Mckinsey and Co.
 She leads McKinsey’s healthcare work across Europe and co-leads our work on international development with a focus on health.